thedavecarroll/PoShEvents/README.md

 ## Service Events

 The `Get-ServiceEvent` function will query the specified system for all service control manager events for service operations, stop, and start events.
-You can then filter on a particular service name or service displayname.
+You can then filter on a particular service name or service DisplayName.

 ```powershell
 PS C:\PowerShell\Temp> (Get-ServiceEvent).Where({$_.ServiceDisplayName -match "print"}) | Select-Object -Property TimeCreated,EventType,ServiceName,ServiceDisplayName,Message